 9. Coconut – 88% fat

 Growing up, I couldn’t stand coconut.
 It wasn’t the delightful tropical flavor that coconut provides that bothered me, but the waxy, gritty texture.
-But the first time I ever ate the meat of a fresh coconut - on Grand Cayman Island during the annual Low-Carb Cruise - oh my gosh!
+But the first time I ever ate the meat of a fresh coconut – on Grand Cayman Island during the annual Low-Carb Cruise – oh my gosh!
 I thought I’d died and gone to heaven.
 The best part about coconut is that its fatty goodness jacks up those blood ketone levels amazingly.
 Mix some coconut into a smoothie in the morning and it will keep your hunger satisfied for hours on end.
 It’s time to get cuckoo for coconuts!
 Think of it as one of the most amazing ketogenic snacks.

 10. Dark chocolate – 65% fat

 You might be thinking to yourself, “Say what?
-Dark chocolate?
+Dark chocolate is a keto snacks?
 Are you kidding me?”
 Nope, I’m not kidding.
 Lean in really close, because I’ve got a secret to share with you: I eat dark chocolate made with sugar EVERY SINGLE DAY on my nutritional ketosis plan.
 Yep, I sure do!
 Sometimes I’ll even have it with some of that Kerrygold grass-fed unsalted butter I mentioned – truly incredible.
 I’m not talking about cheap, fake dark chocolate or even the sugar-free ones you can buy in most stores.
 I have fallen head over heels for a brand of chocolate that is far superior to anything I’ve ever put in my mouth before – Taza 80% Stone Ground Dark Chocolate.
 This stuff contains little chunks of real cacao and even has real sugar in it (GASP!).
 But I eat a half and sometimes a whole bar of this daily with no negative impact on my blood sugar or blood ketone levels.
 It’s got to be the cocoa butter that make it such a perfect addition to my nutritional ketosis plan.

 11. Cream cheese – 88.5% fat